Willian Correia

-Willian Correia Silva (born 10 February 1998), or simply Willian, is a Brazilian professional footballer who plays as a centre-back.
+Willian Correia Silva (born 10 February 1998), or simply Willian, is a Brazilian professional footballer who plays as a centre-back for Championship club Persiku Kudus.

 Club career

 Roma

 Willian Correia made his league debut against Cianorte on 6 February 2011.

 Londrina

 Willian Correia made his league debut against Toledo on 29 January 2020.

 Foz do Iguaçu

 Willian Correia made his league debut against Brusque on 12 May 2019.

 Spartak Myjava

 In the 2022 season, he went abroad for the first time and signed a contract with 2.
 Liga side Spartak Myjava.
 Willian made his league debut on 15 July 2022 as a starter in a 1–0 win over ŠTK Šamorín.
 He scored his first league goal for Spartak Myjava in a 3–1 win over FK Dubnica on 12 August 2022.

 RANS Nusantara

 In January 2023, Willian decided to travel abroad to Asia and signed a contract with Indonesian Liga 1 club RANS Nusantara.
 Willian made his league debut on 21 January 2023 as a starter in a 2–0 lose over PSS Sleman.